Juanto Ortuño

-Juan Tomás Ortuño Martínez (born 11 February 1992), commonly known as Juanto, is a Spanish footballer who plays as a forward for club Ceuta.
+Juan Tomás Ortuño Martínez (born 11 February 1992), commonly known as Juanto, is a Spanish professional footballer who plays as a forward for Primera Federación club Murcia.

 Club career

 Born in Yecla, Region of Murcia, Juanto joined Villarreal CF in 2011 following a brief period with Albacete Balompié, being initially assigned to the C team.
 On 21 January 2012 he made his Segunda División debut, starting for the reserves in a 1–0 away loss against Deportivo de La Coruña.

 Juanto scored his first goal as a professional on 3 March 2012, playing 28 minutes of the 4–3 home win over CD Alcoyano.
 He contributed 16 games during the season, as both the first and the second teams dropped down a level.

 Over the next two campaigns, Juanto scored 31 goals in 68 division three games, including all four of his team's efforts on 13 January 2013 in a defeat of CF Reus Deportiu, and a hat-trick on 17 February against UE Llagostera.
 He had one call-up to the main squad, remaining an unused substitute in the 1–1 La Liga home draw with Elche CF on 30 March 2014.

-On 17 July 2014, Juanto signed a two-year deal with Real Murcia from the second tier.
+On 17 July 2014, Juanto signed a two-year deal with Real Murcia CF from the second tier.
 However, after the club's administrative relegation, he cut ties with it and moved to CE Sabadell FC also in that tier.
 He scored twice during his tenure, equalising for a 1–1 draw at Real Zaragoza on 14 September and getting the only goal then being sent off in a home victory over SD Ponferradina six days later, in an eventual relegation.